 This easy pumpkin bread scented with orange and filled with chopped chocolate is a winner.
+Use homemade pumpkin puree or canned puree for these cupcakes.
 When buying canned pumpkin, make sure you buy the can with “pure pumpkin” on the label and not one that says “pie mix” or that already has spices mixed in.
 For the chocolate, we love using a dark chocolate, but milk or white chocolate would also be delicious.

 8 tablespoons (115 grams or 1 stick) unsalted butter, melted and cooled

 1 teaspoon ground cinnamon

 3 large eggs, at room temperature

 1 scant cup (215 grams) pure pumpkin, see our homemade pumpkin puree recipe